 - Angular services.
 Building custom services.
 Understanding Dependency Injection (DI) – DI using constructors, Angular DI framework, configuring the injector, registering providers in components, declarative and programmatic dependency injection, injecting service dependencies in a service using @Injectable decorator, registering custom providers using provide function, dependency injection tokens.
 Using hierarchical injectors.
 Demos and exercises.
 (2 h.)

-- Angular animations – quick-start example, states and transitions, entering and leaving from different states, animation timing, keyframe animations.
+- Angular animations.
+I18n.
+Q&A – quick-start example, states and transitions, entering and leaving from different states, animation timing, keyframe animations.
 Angular i18n – i18n pipes, template translations, source file generation with ng xi18n, merging app and translations with JIT and AOT.
 (2 h.)